zekiakyol/proof-based-math-readings/README.md

 - **Proof-Based Math Readings** is a free and independent online reading group where we study mathematics required in economics master's/PhD programs using an intuitive approach.
 - Our reading group has **23 members** for now and accepts new members.
-- Please use our [:page_facing_up: Application Form](https://docs.google.com/forms/d/e/1FAIpQLSf3OxwYuAwiDXMVTCQ_x3FTtKnHmRRkl_SXlpdfqTDty06PxQ/viewform) to join our reading group.
+- Please use the [:page_facing_up: Application Form](https://docs.google.com/forms/d/e/1FAIpQLSf3OxwYuAwiDXMVTCQ_x3FTtKnHmRRkl_SXlpdfqTDty06PxQ/viewform) to join the reading group.
-- People who applied will be informed about their application results within a week.
+- People who applied will be informed about their application results via email within a week.

 <table align="center">
   <tr>